awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example1.md

    Because the bucket owner and the parent account to which the user belongs are the same, the AWS account can grant user permissions using a bucket policy, a user policy, or both\.
 In this example, you do both\.
 If the object is also owned by the same account, the bucket owner can grant object permissions in the bucket policy \(or an IAM policy\)\.

-   1. In the Amazon S3 console, attach the following bucket policy to *examplebucket*\.
+   1. In the Amazon S3 console, attach the following bucket policy to *awsexamplebucket1*\.

       The policy has two statements\.
       + The first statement grants Dave the bucket operation permissions `s3:GetBucketLocation` and `s3:ListBucket`\.